ajsmith607/memills/content/family-of-edward-hallock-mills/mills-mary-emily-1858.md

 Emily's middle name may be in honor of Edward's sister who died over a decade before Emily was born.
 Presumably she went by Emily in casual circumstances to distinguish her from her mother, and in more formal contexts, she typically used "M. Emily Mills", particularly in later years.

-Emily was baptized in the Reformed Dutch Church of Port Richmond.
-Other than this even, I do not have direct evidence of Emily attending church prior to her Brookton baptism.
+Emily was baptized in the Reformed Dutch Church of Port Richmond on 30 Nov 1859, the last recorded baptism in the church that year.
+The timing of the baptism may be a clue to narrow her exact birthdate; perhaps this was the Sunday immediately prior to her first birthday.
+Otherwise, I do not have direct evidence of Emily attending church prior to her Brookton baptism.

 {{% fig "staten-island/rdc/rdc-scan_077" "800" /%}}